 Online tools such as FunRetro also offer teams to conduct a professional SWOT analysis that’s not based around the company itself.
 Running a single Retro on FunRetro means that you conduct a single SWOT meeting and store the results of the session.
 The results are then reviewed at the start of the next Retro, being followed by a brainstorming session where the participants compile and write down their thoughts.
 The cards can then be merged with similar cards across the board, after which voting takes place on the merged card.
 Each participant gets 3 votes to select their choice picks for all categories.
 Finally, the cards with the most votes can be put up for review and actions can be discussed.

-Ask the members to write down anything they think should go into the different columns.
-Everyone should write down everything that they can think according to the 4 categories, each point should be considered and noted until everyone has run out of things to share.
+Ask the members to write down anything they think should start, stop, or continue.
+Everyone should write down everything that they can think according to the 3 categories, each point should be considered and noted until everyone has run out of things to share.

 Once you have a list of everything, read outloud every card and starting merging the ones that are similar.
 You can also move cards from one category to another if it makes sence and in a way that all similar things are placed together.